DevExpress-Examples/blazor-dxgrid-display-error-message-from-web-api-service/README.md

         }
 ```

 In the razor page, handle the [DxGrid.EditModelSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.EditModelSaving) event to get the error message from the Web API service.
-Then, set the event's `e.Cancel` property to "true".
+Then, set the event's `e.Cancel` property to `true`.

 ```cs
     private string MyErrorMessage { get; set; }